mustafaalisaba/mustafaalisaba.github.io/index.md

 Hi there!

 My name is Mustafa Ali Saba, I am 1st year PhD student at Autonomous University of Puebla (LKE program) in Mexico.
-My research interest focuses on language understanding by machines for the social good.
-In broad, I am interested in providing commonsense reasoning to computers to improve life.
-In particular, my goals are the searching of mathematical models for commonsense reasoning and representation in anaphoric text passages natural or artificially created.
+My research interest focuses on **language understanding by machines for the social good**.
+In broad, I am interested in providing **commonsense reasoning** to computers to _improve life_.
+In particular, my goals are the searching of mathematical models for commonsense reasoning and representation in _anaphoric text passages_ natural or synthetically created.

-### Publications

-### Projects
+:)

 <!-- Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown